iankorf/icsc/README.md

 `qcsds.py` downloads all SDS pages and then does some QC activities.
 There are several sub-commands.
 Start by creating the SDS data dump.

-	python3 qcsds.py sds create
+	python3 qcsds.py sds update --sleep 0.1

-On 2023-10-21, there were 700 pages and 69,891 records.
-It took about 20
+On 2023-10-22, there were 699 pages and 69,891 records (last record 71619).
+It
-minutes to run with 0.5 sec (default) between API requests.
+took about 5 hours to run with 0.1 sec between API requests.
+The json files comprised 757M uncompressed.